gbif/hp-new-zealand/get-involved.md

 * training needs to mobilise and use the data
 * ideas to help grow the biodiversity data community in Aotearoa New Zealand

 We hope to provide a number of avenues to take part in these conversations in the future.
-In the meantime please contact us via email (XXXXX)
+In the meantime please contact us via [email](mailto:gbif.newzealand+nodemanager@gmail.com)

 ### Tell us about it
 Tell us about biodiversity data related activities that we can highlight as news items on the GBIF-NZ website.
 These activities may include a range of topics such as: